 1. Tanned Hides - exhibit of a wild animal properly processed by member.
-No requirement as to mounting, but must meet the size requirements listed under general size rules for state fair exhibits in this General section.
-Must include the animal's name and the following information about the exhibitor's personal field experiences, study, or observations that relate to the exhibit.
+No requirement as to mounting but must mee the size requirements listed under general size rules for stater fair exhibits in this General section.
+Include the animal's name and the following information about the exhibitor's personal field experiences, study, or observations that relate to the exhibit.

 2. Taxidermy - any legal fish, bird, or other wild animal properly processed by the member.
-No requirement as to mounting, but must meet the size requirements listed under general size rules for state fair exhibits in this General section.
-Must include the animal's name and the following information about the exhibitor's personal field experiences, study, or observations that relate to the exhibit.
+No requirement as to mounting but must meet the size requirements listed under general size rules for stater fair exhibits in this General section.
+Include the animal's name and the following information about the exhibitor's personal field experiences, study, or observations that relate to the exhibit.